DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A technology used for producing a type of flat panel computer display screen, which is replacing the older type of Cathode Ray Tube display screen.
 A more advanced form of technology for producing flat panel display screens is known as TFT (Thin Film Transistor).
 LCD and TFT screens are also used in digital cameras and camcorders.

 #####Linux
-Unix-type Operating System.
+Unix-type operating system.
 Linux was originally created by Linus Torvalds with the assistance of developers around the world.
-The Source Code for Linux is open source and hence freely available to everyone.
+The Source Code for Linux is Open Source and hence freely available to everyone.
 Also see **Unix**.

 ### M

-#####Mark-up Language
+#####Markup language
 A markup language like HTML or Markdown allows users to wrap text in tags denoting certain kinds of instructions for an interpreter/parser.
 Say one wraps a word in HTML in '<strong></strong>' tags, an interpreter (e.g. a web browser) will render that particular word as bold.

 #####Markdown